DraperRiley/jisho-java-api-wrapper/README.md

 # jisho-java-api-wrapper
- A simple API wrapper for the JP/ENG dictionary Jisho.org implemented using Google's GSON library
+ A simple API wrapper written in Java for the JP/ENG dictionary Jisho.org implemented using Google's GSON library

  ## Usage
  By constructing a Jisho object one can perfrom searches and return all necessary data